 Both meditation and mindful practices teach us to:

 - Mentally stop, pause and reflect more frequently

-People usually associate meditation with sitting meditation.
-The symbol of the “Buddha” in peaceful sitting posture is extremely widespread in many cultures, and can be found in the most unlikely of places.
-There is obviously something deep within us that seeks peace of mind.
+You probably associate meditation with sitting, since the symbol of the “Buddha” in peaceful sitting posture is extremely widespread.
+There is obviously something deep within us seeking that peace of mind.

-For many, the qualities of mindfulness can be infrequent to begin with, and, more often, we experience our minds as fairly muddied, agitated, confused, tired and distracted, which is often unsatisfying.
-Seeing this clearly is extremely important as it motivates us to train in mindfulness.
+For many, the qualities of mindfulness are infrequent at first.
+More often, we experience our minds as fairly muddied, agitated, confused, tired, and distracted, an unsatisfying state of affairs.
+Seeing this is extremely important, since it motivates us to train in mindfulness.

 For those who are interested, Buddhism explores the nature and origins of dissatisfaction of mind in a thorough manner.